weiqi-luo/Machine-Learning-Algorithm/README.md

 ### 1.3 Human motion clustering

-In Learning by Demonstration (LbD) problem, Gaussian Mixture Models (GMM) is widely used to encode demonstrated trajectory, the parameters of which are estimated using Expectation Maximization (EM) algorithm.
+In Learning by Demonstration (LbD), Gaussian Mixture Models (GMM) is widely used to encode demonstrated trajectory, the parameters of which are estimated using Expectation Maximization (EM) algorithm.

 Typically, unsupervised clustering algorithms are use to determine the initial parameters for EM algorithm.
 Here I implemented two typical clustering algorithm: